onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * The video will paused when app switched to background in Android devices now.
-* An issue causes the loading indicator not removed in Windows Phone 8 devices when dismiss the webview.
+* An issue causes the loading indicator not removed in Windows Phone 8 devices when dismiss the web view.
 * Add Neatplugin and RigidFace to default supported third party jar.

 ---